gloryodeyemi/gloryodeyemi/README.md

 🧩 Enjoy gaming and watching movies🍿

-🐶 Dog lover, but don’t own any.
+🐶 Dog lover, but don’t own any (yet!).

-🌱 Introverted to all, comfortable to few.
+🌱 Introverted to all, comfortable with few.

 ## Interests
 👩‍💻 Data Engineering